Edouard Sinayobye

 Edouard Sinayobye (born April 20, 1966, in Gisagara District, Southern Province, Rwanda) is a Rwandan clergyman, author and Catholic Bishop of Cyangugu Diocese.

 Early life and education

 Sinayobye Edouard was born on 20 April 1966 in Butare province in the South of Rwanda.
 He attended a local primary school at Higiro Catholic Parish in 1973–1982.
 From 1988 to 1993, He attended Saint Léon minor Seminary in Kabgayi where he obtained an Advanced diploma in Latin and modern languages.
-After secondary studies, he studied at propedeutical seminary at Rutongo before heading to Nyakibanda Major Seminary where he studied phyilosophy and theology.
+After secondary studies, he studied at Rutongo Propaedeutic Seminary before heading to Nyakibanda Major Seminary where he studied philosophy and theology.
 He received the sacrament of ordination for the diocese of Butare on August 12, 2000.
 From 2008 to 2013 he studied in Rome at the Pontifical Institute of Spirituality Teresianum where he obtained his PhD in Spiritual Theology.